ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/client-diversity/index.md

 ## Execution layer {#execution-layer}

-Up until now, the conversation around client diversity has focused mainly on the consensus layer.
+Until now, the conversation around client diversity has focused mainly on the consensus layer.
 However, the execution client [Geth](https://geth.ethereum.org) currently accounts for around 85% of all nodes.
-This is problematic for the same reasons as for consensus clients.
-For example, a bug in Geth affecting transaction-handling or constructing execution payloads could lead to bugged information being finalized by the consensus clients.
+This percentage is problematic for the same reasons as for consensus clients.
+For example, a bug in Geth affecting transaction handling or constructing execution payloads could lead to consensus clients finalizing problematic or bugged transactions.
 Therefore, Ethereum would be healthier with a more even distribution of execution clients, ideally with no client representing more than 33% of the network.

 ## Use a minority client {#use-minority-client}